WHAT HEALTH DISPARITIES ARE WE TARGETING?

 Cancer, Diabetes & Obesity, Cardiovascular Diseases & Stroke, Substance Use Disorder

-This facility will enable multidisciplinary research teams—basic biomedical research, health services, public health, behavioral sciences, bioinformatics and big data, economics and engineering—to work together to develop solutions to these complex problems and help Kentuckians live healthier lives.
+This facility enables multidisciplinary research teams—basic biomedical research, health services, public health, behavioral sciences, bioinformatics and big data, economics and engineering—to work together to develop solutions to these complex problems and help Kentuckians live healthier lives.

 GROUNDBREAKING & FUNDING